nconn34/nconn34/README.md

 # Hello!
-My name is Nate, thanks for checking out my GitHub! 👋
+My name is Nathan, thanks for checking out my GitHub! 👋
 ## A former award winning teacher turned software developer
 ### 🧬 About Me
 💡 Learning new things and tackling challenges co-operatively are what I love to do! <br/>